JHart96/bison_examples/examples/binary_data.md

 commonly a sampling period where at least one of the members of the dyad was observed.
-This can also be a sampling period where both members of the dyad were observed, and the distinction will affect the interpretation of social preferences.
+This can also be a sampling period where both members of the dyad were observed, and the distinction will affect the interpretation of edge weights.
 See the paper for further discussion on this. `location` denotes the location at which the observation took place, which may be relevant if location is likely to impact the visibility of social events.

 ``` r
 set.seed(123)